 Image below: The logo for Digging Up Dessa

-Mosaic Theatre will present the world premiere of Caleen Sinnette Jennings’s Queens Girl in Africa, directed by Paige Hernandez and featuring Erika Rose at the Atlas Performing Arts Center’s Lang Theatre, January 4-February 4.The production will be part of the 2018 Women’s Voices Theater Festival.
+Mosaic Theatre is presenting the world premiere of Caleen Sinnette Jennings’s Queens Girl in Africa, directed by Paige Hernandez and featuring Erika Rose at the Atlas Performing Arts Center’s Lang Theatre, thru February 4.The production is part of the 2018 Women’s Voices Theater Festival.
 The play is about “Jacqueline Marie Butler as she and her family sail to Nigeria following the assassination of her father’s close friend, Malcolm X.”It’s “a touching coming-of-age story of a woman finding her place in Civil War-torn Nigeria."

 The National Theatre will present Travis Wall’s Shaping Sound After the Curtain on January 24.
 The show, conceived & choreographed by two-time Emmy Award winner Travis Wall, tells the story of a man fighting to find his creative voice after the death of his one true love.
 Triangle Magazine described After The Curtain as “the pinnacle of contemporary dance!”
 Wall was the runner-up for the popular Fox reality show So You Think You Can Dance Season 2 and is now a resident choreographer for the show.He won an Emmy in 2015 and has been nominated seven consecutive times.

-Scena Theatre will present the U.S. premiere of Australian playwright John Shand’s Guilt, directed by Robert McNamara, at Atlas Performing Arts Center, January 10-February 4.Shand won the Walkley Arts Journalism Award - Australia’s most prestigious arts writing award, for the play.
+Scena Theatre is presenting the U.S. premiere of Australian playwright John Shand’s Guilt, directed by Robert McNamara, at Atlas Performing Arts Center, thru February 4.Shand won the Walkley Arts Journalism Award - Australia’s most prestigious arts writing award - for the play.
 The play, which has been called “a powerful opera without music” tells “the story of a philandering priest named Grandier (1590-1634).
 The nuns in his convent fall in love with him—and the church believes that he has cast a spell on them.
 So Grandier is unmercifully burned at the stake.
 This riveting play traces the accusers' remorse and denial over burning an innocent man.
 Guilt is a bold metaphor for the culture of lies, clash of religions, and rejection of human rights in modern times.”

-The Shakespeare Theatre Company will present William Shakespeare’s Hamlet, starring Michael Urie & directed by Michael Kahn, in Sidney Harman Hall, January 16-February 25.
+The Shakespeare Theatre Company is presenting William Shakespeare’s Hamlet, starring Michael & directed by Michael Kahn, in Sidney Harman Hall, thru February 25.
 Michael Urie studied at Julliard, where he was taught by Michael Kahn.
 He first gained fame for his starring role on television in the hit comedy series titled Ugly Betty.
-This Hamlet will “undoubtedly constitute the last version of Shakespeare’s emblematic tragedy that Kahn will stage for the company, from which he retires at the end of the 2018-2019 season.
-The production promises “to give life to the greatest character of Western literature as he confronts the line between madness and inspiration.”
+This Hamlet is “the last version of Shakespeare’s emblematic tragedy that Kahn will stage for the company, from which he retires at the end of the 2018-2019 season.
+The production “gives life to the greatest character of Western literature as he confronts the line between madness and inspiration.”

-Studio Theatre will present The Wolves, written by Sarah Delappe & directed by Marti Lyons, January 17-March 4.The play explores the violence and teamwork of sports and adolescence, as "it follows a pack of 16-year-old girls who turn into warriors on the field."
+Studio Theatre is presenting The Wolves, written by Sarah Delappe & directed by Marti Lyons, thru March 4.The play explores the violence and teamwork of sports and adolescence, as "it follows a pack of 16-year-old girls who turn into warriors on the field."

-Theater J will present the East Coast premiere of Everything is Illuminatedby Simon Block, adapted from the book by Jonathan Safran Foer & directed by Aaron Posner, January 11-February 4.The play “tells the story of a young man — also named Jonathan Safran Foer — who sets out to find the woman who might or might not have saved his grandfather.
+Theater J is presenting the East Coast premiere of Everything is Illuminatedby Simon Block, adapted from the book by Jonathan Safran Foer & directed by Aaron Posner, thru February 4.The play “tells the story of a young man — also named Jonathan Safran Foer — who sets out to find the woman who might or might not have saved his grandfather.
 Accompanied by an old man haunted by memories of the war, an amorous dog named Sammy Davis, Jr. and a young Ukrainian translator who speaks in a sublimely butchered English, Jonathan takes a quixotic journey into an unexpected past, where reality collides with fiction in a heart-stopping scene of extraordinary power.”

-Washington Stage Guild will present the area premiere of Arlene Hutton’s play titled See Rock City, January 18-February 11.
+Washington Stage Guild is presenting the area premiere of Arlene Hutton’s play titled See Rock City, thru February 11.
 The story is set in the height of World War II, as a young couple have returned home for Kentucky “to figure out their lives.
 Their two very different mothers have plenty of ideas for them, but the war’s progression affects them all, and leads to a heartwarming, bittersweet conclusion.”
-The young couple was introduced in last season’s uplifting hit play Last Train to Nibroc.Wood Van Meter and Lexi Langs, who played the lead roles in the previous production, will return to perform in See Rock City.
+The young couple was introduced in last season’s uplifting hit play Last Train to Nibroc.Wood Van Meter and Lexi Langs, who played the lead roles in the previous production, have returned to perform in See Rock City.